junxit/us-congress-bills-119/metadata.md

 - 2025-05-29 — Introduced in House
 - 2025-05-29 — Introduced in House
 - 2025-05-29 — Referred to the House Committee on Energy and Commerce.
+- 2025-06-03 — Referred to the Subcommittee on Energy.
+- 2025-06-05 — Forwarded by Subcommittee to Full Committee by Voice Vote.
+- 2025-06-05 — Subcommittee Consideration and Mark-up Session Held
+- 2025-06-25 — Committee Consideration and Mark-up Session Held
+- 2025-06-25 — Ordered to be Reported (Amended) by the Yeas and Nays: 47 - 0.
+- 2025-07-10 — Placed on the Union Calendar, Calendar No. 157.
+- 2025-07-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+119-193.
+- 2025-07-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+119-193.